 Furthermore, you cannot have a spiritual relationship without the Bible, and obedience to God’s Word is a marker of true faith (John 7:37).
 If they will not follow His instructions, then it’s highly unlikely that they will follow yours.
 After you have identified the person the Lord has told you to invest in, think strategically about how you can invite this person into your home and into your life.
 What does this look like?

 At this season of life, this is what it looks like for me.
 Six women and I meet for about three hours a week to pray and study the Word of God.
 In addition to our study time, we keep a constant prayer chain going.
 But that’s not all!
 We go to the doctor with each other, meet for lunch, exercise, work, cook, clean, and keep grandbabies while we study the Bible.
 Sometimes we go to the hospital and pray for others, go to the mall to shop or get our nails done, and as we go, we share the gospel.
 We go to church, into the prisons, on mission trips, to get our cars fixed, see movies, and we even go to funerals.
 The key element to all these activities is this: we do all these things together.

-John 3:22
+Read John 3:22.

-After this, Jesus and his disciples came into Judean territory, and there he spent time with them and was baptizing.

 Because of this, discipling takes place as we go and wherever we go.
 Instead of adding more to our very busy schedules, we are inviting people to join us in our daily routine.
 You can only invest in as many people as you can bring into your heart and home.
 You must see them as an extension of your own family—as if God has entrusted a few of His own children into your care.
 If you cannot let a woman see how you walk with God in all areas of your life, she will not know how to follow you.
 It is vital that she not only hear the truth but learn by your example how to live the truth.
 This requires transparency, accountability, and an investment of your life.
 It will not happen quickly, and it is not always easy to enter a relationship with another person and carry their burdens.
 But it is the most rewarding thing you will ever do with your life.
 I can testify to the fact that your life will be blessed more than you can ever imagine.

 I heard about a woman whose aging mother lives several hours away.
 Even though she cannot be there to care for her mother as often as she would like, she is comforted by this fact: her mother has several “daughters” (not by birth) who come and care for her.
 Do you know how she obtained these other daughters?
 She was a teacher who brought these younger women into her home, her heart, and her life.
 Likewise, spiritual relationships will reap lifelong dividends, but keep this in mind: If it is not a spiritual relationship, then it is not discipleship (1 Thessalonians 2:5-20).